-Cell and Gene Therapy: Effective Contamination Control Strategies
+Cell and Gene Therapy: Contamination Control Strategies

 Cell and gene therapy are overlapping cutting-edge medical treatments that involve using living cells and genetic material to treat or potentially cure diseases.
 In some cases, cell and gene therapy are used together to enhance the therapeutic effect of their treatments.
 It may seem obvious that these environments need to be as clean as possible, but the reasons why may not be so obvious.
 At Dycem, we’re passionate about keeping critical environments as contamination-free as possible, particularly within the health industry where the word critical may even be an understatement.
 In this blog post, we explain why clean environments in cell and gene therapy are crucial for safety, compliance and contamination control.